 Appropriate studies have not been performed on the relationship of age to the effects of peginterferon beta-1a injection in the pediatric population.
 Safety and efficacy have not been established.

-Appropriate studies have not been performed on the relationship of age to the effects of peginterferon beta-1a injection in the geriatric population, geriatric-specific problems are not expected to limit the usefulness of peginterferon beta-1a injection in the elderly.
+Although appropriate studies on the relationship of age to the effects of peginterferon beta-1a injection have not been performed in the geriatric population, geriatric-specific problems are not expected to limit the usefulness of peginterferon beta-1a injection in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 Tell your healthcare professional if you are taking any other prescription or nonprescription (over-the-counter [OTC]) medicine.